 Executive Retirement Plan.
-On October 14, 2010, the Committee approved an Executive Retirement Plan (the "ERP") for officers with twenty or more years of Company service and at least ten years of service as an officer.
+Under our Executive Retirement Plan (the "ERP"), officers with twenty or more years of Company service and at least ten years of service as an officer are entitled to certain retirement benefits.
 The ERP provides for a retirement benefit at age 62 or later of 150% of base salary (based upon the executive's highest annual base salary during the three-year period preceding retirement), and is payable over three years after retirement, death, or disability.
+Our CEO does not participate in the ERP.